Menstrual PainMefenamic Acid coupons

 Mefenamic Acid Coupons & Discount Card - Compare Prices Near You

-See also Warning section.
-Mefenamic acid is used for the short-term relief of mild to moderate pain from various conditions such as headache, dental pain, menstrual cramps, and muscle aches.
-Mefenamic acid is known as a nonsteroidal anti-inflammatory drug (NSAID).
-It works by blocking your body's production of certain natural substances that cause inflammation.
-This effect helps to decrease swelling, pain, or fever.
+Mefenamic acid is prescribed for short-term relief from mild to moderate pain associated with conditions like headaches, dental pain, menstrual cramps, and muscle aches.
+As a nonsteroidal anti-inflammatory drug (NSAID), it functions by inhibiting the production of natural substances in the body responsible for inflammation.
+This helps reduce swelling, pain, and fever.

 Our coupons are free to use.
 Before paying, show the pharmacist your Mefenamic Acid savings card to get your free discount.
 Use our filters below to edit the prescription box to match your needs.
 The Mefenamic Acid prices will update based on your prescription needs.
 Above our Mefenamic Acid coupons, you can change your location to see pharmacy prices and costs in other areas.
 We're here to help you buy Mefenamic Acid at the lowest price with our prescription discount card.